thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 implementation details, without letting the API owner to intervene.
-It is going to be fragile in the long run: no-op changes to implementation details of C++ APIs can tip annotation inference one way or the other, and unintentionally change the Swift API.
+It is going to be fragile in the long run: no-op changes to implementation details of C++ APIs can tip annotation inference one way or the other, and unintentionally change the Codira API.
 Imagine that the example above is refactored to:

 ```c++
 // example.h